Are you planning a trip to Oahu for 2024 and want to start working on your Hawaii itinerary? Check out these awesome things to do on Oahu with kids!

 Your kids will be blown away when they visit Iolani Palace and see how Hawaiian royalty lived in the 1800s.

-With incredible artifacts, furniture pieces from around our country as well displays of historical photos it’s no wonder why this was one palace that couldn’t really compare!
+With incredible artifacts, furniture pieces from around the country, and displays of historical photos, it’s no wonder that this was one palace that couldn’t be compared!

 22. Have Breakfast with Mickey Mouse